 - If a fire occurs on a vehicle or piece of equipment, the Equipment Operator should bring the vehicle or equipment to a safe stop.
 If the safety of personnel will allow, the vehicle must be parked outside of the facility away from fuel supplies, solid wastes, and other vehicles.
 The engine should be shut off and the brake engaged (or other methods implemented) to prevent movement of the vehicle or equipment.
 Fire extinguishers should be used to extinguish the fire, if possible, without risk to the Equipment Operator. - If a fire is on the tipping floor, the burning area should be promptly isolated and pushed away from the other waste.
-The burning area should be sprayed with water from the wash-down hoses, or, if small enough, extinguished with a hand- held fire extinguisher. - If burning waste materials are discovered after having been unloaded at the transfer station, the load will be extinguished with water or by fire extinguisher, as appropriate. - Use the fire extinguishers located in the transfer station building and equipment, or the water hoses, to extinguish a fire, as appropriate. - The facility water supply for fighting fires is supplied by the public water supply system, via the wash-down hoses.
+The burning area should be sprayed with water from the wash-down hoses, or, if small enough, extinguished with a hand- held fire extinguisher. - If burning waste materials are discovered after having been unloaded at the transfer station, the load will be extinguished with water or by fire extinguisher, as appropriate. - Use the fire extinguishers located in the transfer station building and equipment, or the water hoses, to extinguish a fire, as appropriate. - The facility water supply for fighting fires is supplied by the on-site water supply as approved by the Montgomery County Fire Department